jimburton/scrabble/chapters/Chapter1.md

 Now we have enough types to create the `Game` datatype.
 This needs to store everything we need to know in order to play the game (including whose turn it is, so we create a datatype for that too).
+We also need to know whether this is the first move because a special rule applies to that (it must touch the centre square).
 Here is the first version, which we'll add to as we uncover new requirements.

 ```haskell
 data Turn = P1 | P2 deriving (Show, Eq)